isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 #### Output
 ![Rating Distribution](OutputImages/RatingDistribution.png)

 The rating distribution is highly skewed toward positive feedback.
 Five-star reviews account for the largest proportion of the dataset, indicating that most users report positive experiences with the selected applications.
-One-star reviews form the second largest group, suggesting that while dissatisfaction is less common, negative feedback is still substantial enough to support further analysis.
+One-star reviews has the second largest population, suggesting that while dissatisfaction is less common, negative feedback is still substantial enough to support further analysis.
 Ratings of 2, 3, and 4 stars occur much less frequently, resulting in an imbalanced distribution that should be considered in downstream sentiment analysis and model development.

 ### Text Length
-The boxplot below compares the distribution of review text lengths across the ten selected applications.
 Review length is measured by the number of characters in each review.
-The boxplots summarize the median, interquartile range (IQR), overall spread, and potential outliers for each application, providing an overview of how detailed user reviews tend to be across different apps.
+The boxplots summarize the median, IQR, overall spread, and potential outliers for each application, providing an overview of how detailed user reviews tend to be across different apps.
 ```python
 review_tab["text_length"] = review_tab["content"].str.len()